FAQ about Pet Euthanasia

 Some pet owners would rather wait for death to take place naturally than decide to euthanize.
-However, it can be painful watching your pet suffer, and most diseases such as arthritis or kidney disease can lead to a long and painful end of life process full of suffering and anxiety.
-In such cases, in-home euthanasia can help your pet pass peacefully before they start experiencing too much discomfort.
+However, it can be painful watching your pet suffer, and many terminal diseases can lead to a long and painful end of life process full of suffering and anxiety.

 Can I be present during the euthanasia procedure?

 Of course, you can stay for as much of the procedure as you are comfortable.
 During the sedation period, your pets need to have someone they love and trust, so they are relaxed and calm.
 Some pet owners choose to be present for the whole procedure while others only wish to stay for the sedation part.

 Should other pets be present during the euthanasia?

 Absolutely.
 Other family pets need to be present during the procedure or at least to say goodbye to their friend.
 A brief glance or a sniff toward the deceased pet is usually enough for them to realize their friend is gone.
 This experience may help bring them closure and decrease their chance of depression.

 Should children be present during the euthanasia?

 It depends on the children.
-Parents are best at making this decision as they know their children best of all.
+Parents are best at making this decision as they know their children best.
 It also depends on the age of the child.
-Children younger than 5 seem to be unsure about what’s going on and are more disturbed by their parent's emotions than by the loss of their pet.
+Children younger than 5 seem to be unsure about what is going on and are more disturbed by their parent's emotions than by the loss of their pet.

-Older children can be more conscious, understanding and supportive in such situations.
-However, you need to explain the procedure carefully and ask if your child wants to be present for euthanasia of their pet.
+Older children can be more understanding and supportive.
+However, you need to explain the procedure carefully and ask them if they want to be present for euthanasia of their pet.
 If not, don’t force them.
-It is also recommended to have someone available who can be with your child in case they decide to leave the procedure at any time.
+I also recommend having someone available who can be with your child in case they decide to leave the procedure at any time.